This easy fudge recipe is the ultimate homemade fudge recipe. Make extra for holiday gift giving.

 Microwave the bowl in 30-second increments, stirring after each interval.

-As soon as all the chocolate and milk mixture is melted and creamy, add the vanilla and salt.
+As soon as all the chocolate and milk mixture melts and is creamy, add the vanilla and salt.
 Mix thoroughly.

 Then transfer the fudge mixture to the pan for set up time in the refrigerator.

-Sweetened Condensed Milk: You can use sweetened condensed COCONUT milk.
-This will give the fudge recipe a coconutty flavor, like a Mounds bar.
+You can use sweetened condensed COCONUT milk.
+This will give the fudge recipe a coconut-like flavor, like a Mounds bar.

-At room temperature, the fudge will stay fresh for a couple of weeks – if your family doesn’t eat it all before that!
+At room temperature, it will stay fresh for a couple of weeks.
+If your family doesn't eat it all before that!

-In the refrigerator, the fudge will keep for a month.
+In the refrigerator, the fudge keeps for a month.
 Again, keep it in a container or baggie so it doesn't absorb refrigerator smells.